 Announcement and Award Recognition

-- Winners will be recognized at the Bob Graham Center’s Annual Gathering.
-The event is postponed from its original date on May 6, 2020, and will be rescheduled for an as-yet determined date in this Fall.
+- Winners will be recognized at the Bob Graham Center’s Awards for Excellence in Public Service on Friday, October 16, at 11 am.
+The event is postponed from its original date on May 6, 2020.
+Please pre-register at this link: https://ufl.zoom.us/webinar/register/WN_iKp4-rfdRRidXNTQwV55Gg

 - Winners will receive a framed award and their name will be permanently enshrined on a plaque at the Bob Graham Center for Public Service in Pugh Hall at the University of Florida.